7 people shot, 1 fatally, at Las Vegas apartment complex

 The events leading up to the shooting started with a neighbor dispute at about 11:30 p.m.
 Thursday, said police Lt.
 Jason Johansson, KVVU-TV reported.

-Police investigators at the scene near the University of Nevada, Las Vegas campus trying to determine more about the circumstances of the incident.
+Police investigators at the scene near the University of Nevada, Las Vegas campus were looking for surveillance video as they tried to determine more about the circumstances of the shooting.

+Authorities did not immediately disclose details about a suspect or suspects or identies of the victims.

 The shooting came less than a week after a shooting at a Las Vegas hookah bar killed one person and wounded 13.